 Since the burst of the housing bubble in 2008, we entered the recession and hit the rock bottom in 2012.
 The housing market has been rising again and the price has surpassed the 2008’s peak.
-For years, Seattle’s housing market has been ranked top 3 fastest growing cities, by 85% year-to-year growth rate.
+For years, Seattle’s housing market has been ranked top 3 fastest growing cities, by an 85% year-to-year growth rate.

 As the housing price is pushing to another new peak.
-I am sympathetic about affordability because I moved 10 times in the past 9 years in Seattle since the housing price directly impacts the rental market as well.
+I am sympathetic to affordability because I moved 10 times in the past 9 years in Seattle since the housing price directly impacts the rental market as well.
 Everyone wants to live in a comfortable place, especially for families with children.
 However, once you buy a house, you have another problem to worry about.

 Owning a house probably becomes your largest asset when the mortgage loan is paid off.
 When the price of a house fluctuates, as a house is an investment like stocks and bonds, it scares people because the house value could dip below the mortgage balance.
 In a perform storm scenario where you lost your job and became delinquent in monthly payments, you could both lose the house and owe the bank.
 (They auction your house below the mortgage balance.
 The money you own = mortgage balance – sold price.)
 As passive and vulnerable as a house owner seems, how could you become aware of the next storm?
 I am going to analyze some home sales records for the past two years and tell you what is going on in the housing market.